 In addition, for measles in children, providing vitamin A also has the effect of reducing the severity of dangerous complications (eg acute diarrhea, respiratory infections).

-That is why the World Health Organization (WHO) and the Vietnamese Ministry of Health have recommended the use of high doses of vitamin A in the treatment of measles in children to help children recover quickly and avoid complications after the disease.
+Therefore, the World Health Organization (WHO) has recommended the use of high doses of vitamin A in the treatment of measles in children to help them recover quickly and avoid complications after the disease.
 All children with measles must take vitamin A according to the regimen of the Ministry of Health.

 When children have measles, they need to increase foods rich in vitamin A.